chrisalexander/blog/_posts/2009-08-11-why-i-wont-be-developing-for-the-iphone.md

 ---
 layout: post
-heading: 'Why I Won't Be Developing For The iPhone'
+heading: 'Developing For The iPhone'
 categories: dev
 ---